 When it comes time to choose what to wear for your family photo shoot matching may be the first thing you think of.
 Here’s a tip to avoid ending up with photos that look too “matchy-matchy.”
-Instead, lean for complimentary colors, like a pastel palette.
+Instead, lean for complimentary colours, like a pastel palette.

 Skip the Logos and characters

 If you do want to bring in a little pattern, designate these items to one or two people in the shoot.
-If one person is wearing a patterned dress, skirt or shirt, try pulling the colors for the other family member’s clothes from the pattern.
+If one person is wearing a patterned dress, skirt or shirt, try pulling the colours for the other family member’s clothes from the pattern.
 This combo will create a nice continuity for the shoot and will really make your photos pop.

-Avoid bold patterns, colorful stripes, large logos, or writing.
+Avoid bold patterns, colourful stripes, large logos, or writing.
 We want the portrait to be all about the amazing subject!
 Clothes with large patterns or slogans bring your attention to the clothes, not their beautiful faces!

 Plan age appropriate outfits and outfits you can move in.